 For instance, spending £50 to extend the life of a £300 computer by a year might be pointless.
 But spending £100 so a powerful computer – originally costing £1,000 - can be used for a further two years may be worthwhile.

 There are several advantages to regularly upgrading your software.
-If your business uses a relatively old version of a software package, you may be unable to open files created in never versions.
+If your business uses a relatively old version of a software package, you may be unable to open files created in newer versions.
+You may find it increasingly difficult to get support as software providers tend to stop providing support for older versions when they launch new ones.
 Also, the latest versions of software often run faster and have additional useful features.

 Software upgrades are generally easy to perform.
 Just purchase the latest version of the software and install it on top of the old version.
 Sometimes you can buy special upgrade packages, which are cheaper than buying a new copy of the software outright.